SAP/openui5-docs/docs/Code_Editor_cc467b9.md

 > -   If you use API calls to the native API of ACE, we cannot guarantee backwards compatibility after an upgrade to higher ACE library versions.
 >
 > -   Accessibility features like high-contrast themes and keyboard handling are not fully available as they are for the rest of the OpenUI5 controls.
->
-> -   `CodeEditor` doesn't work within `IconTabBar` on Internet Explorer.
-However, there is a way to achieve the same functionality.
-For more information, see the [Sample](https://openui5.hana.ondemand.com/explored.html#/entity/sap.ui.codeeditor.CodeEditor/samples).

 ***